Britain's Cameron accused of grandstanding over EU membership vote

 Cameron, leader of the Conservative-led coalition government, wants Britain to remain within Europe but is trying to renegotiate the country's role in the 28-nation bloc.

-"Today the EU Referendum Bill moves to the House of Lords.
-Join my call for an in-out referendum by the end of 2017 at www.letbritaindecide.com," Cameron tweeted.
+"Today the EU Referendum Bill moves to the Lords.
+Join my call for an in-out referendum by the end of 2017 at www.letbritaindecide.com, " Cameron tweeted.

 The push for a referendum has helped unite the fractious Conservatives, after divisions over Europe challenged Cameron's authority last year.
 Even so, the party has lost voters to UKIP, whose leader, Nigel Farage, has tapped into concerns over immigration and the impact of EU membership on British life.